New possibilities arising with AIfES

 AIfES is Open Source

 AIfES is offered as a dual license model.
-For private projects or developers of Free Open Source Software (FOSS) under the GNU General Public License (GPL) version 3, AIfES can be used free of charge.
-If AIfES is to be combined and distributed with commercially licensed software and/or if the AIfES source code for the commercially licensed software is not to be distributed under the GNU GPL V3, a license agreement must be concluded with Fraunhofer IMS.
+For private projects or developers of Free Open Source Software (FOSS) under the GNU Affero General Public License (AGPL) version 3, AIfES can be used free of charge.
+If AIfES is to be combined and distributed with commercially licensed software and/or if the AIfES source code for the commercially licensed software is not to be distributed under the GNU AGPL V3, a license agreement must be concluded with Fraunhofer IMS.
 Further information and a way to contact us can be found here.

 AIfES for Arduino®